tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## Chase State
 Duration: hh:mm:ss

-The chase state is for the most part **already implemented**.
+The chase state is, for the most part **already implemented**.
 We will just quickly go through the state script to see what it is approximately doing.
 Please **open** the `chase_state.gd` script.
 - `state_enter(...)`
     - Makes the enemy **stretch up** for `0.2 sec` and then **back down** to create an interesting visual effect.
 - `state_physics_process(...)`